Mindfulness vs. Technology

 Today I meditated for a little while.
 I enjoyed that, as I almost always do.
 As a bad Buddhist, I believe there is a benefit to it.
 But as I said, I’m a bad Buddhist, which means I’m someone who doesn’t do it enough.

-Well, this being January, I still have time to add something to this year’s resolutions, don’t I?
-Well, toward the end of last year I wrote some New Years Resolutions on Kidmiles.org, an ill-fated effort in which I incorrectly imagined that other social media junkies like me would want to take a walk for the benefit of Save the Children.
+Well, this being January , I still have time to add something to this year’s resolutions, don’t I?
+Well, toward the end of last year I wrote some New Years Resolutions on the now defunct Kidmiles.org, an ill-fated effort in which I incorrectly imagined that other social media junkies like me would want to take a walk for the benefit of Save the Children.

 I discovered something quite the opposite.
 Social media junkies don’t want to walk, for Save the Children or otherwise.
 They want to vulture-hunch their necks over their phones and text their followers, if they get outside to walk in the first place.
 Here’s a Luddite science experiment you can do at home: go to a mall on a weekend, and walk at a fairly brisk pace.
 While doing so, notice the people zombie-phone walking.
 Can you estimate their pace?
 Looks like about one mile per hour to me.

 Walking around one of these zombies a few times, at a distance just far enough to escape their (limited) attention, would probably just be showing off.
 No, seriously, that’s rude.
 No good Buddhist would encourage you.